-As it says on the welcome page of the National Alliance on Mental Illness St. Tammany website, "There is no health without mental health."
+As it says on the welcome page of the National Alliance on Mental Illness St. Tammany website, opens a new window, "There is no health without mental health."

 What is mental health?
-According to MentalHealth.gov, "Mental health includes our emotional, psychological, and social well-being.
+According to MentalHealth.gov, opens a new window, "Mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices.
 Mental health is important at every stage of life, from childhood and adolescence through adulthood."

 How prevalent is mental illness in the United States?
-Click here to see "Mental Health Facts in America" from the National Alliance on Mental Illness.
+Click here, opens a new window to see "Mental Health Facts in America" from the National Alliance on Mental Illness.

 Throughout 2019, we will be discussing Mental Health Awareness in these blog posts.
 Our hope is to present resources that can help those of us who are experiencing a mental health concern.
 We also hope to help the friends, families, and colleagues of people who have a mental illness better understand what mental health is.